There are a ton of things to consider prior to your departure

-- Malaria is not a big problem in Marshall’s as there really aren’t bugs on the island.
+- Malaria is not a big problem in the Mentawais as the islands are not highly populated.
 Consult your doctor if you are concerned.

 - If you take a prescription medication make sure you bring the necessary paperwork that goes with it in case of an emergency.

 - If you are prone to seasickness please bring something to counteract its effects such as dramamine or bonine.

 - For more information please consult your doctor.

 It is a matter of personal choice whether to take anti- malarial medication.
 Being on a boat, you will mostly be away from bugs and mosquitos.
 Please ask your doctor.

 How much money do I need to bring?

 Once you get to the boat all you have to focus on is getting as many good waves as possible.
 Most of our guests bring extra money for the following reasons:

 - A. Traveling Money: $150 US